-DDT 139: FUNDAMENTALS OF DRAFTING FOR RELATED TRADES LAB
+DDT 139 FUNDAMENTALS OF DRAFTING FOR RELATED TRADES LAB (0-3-3) PREREQUISITE: As required by college.

 This course is an applications lab for the theory of related trades drafting.
 Topics include civil, piping, electronic and welding drawings.
 Upon completion, students should be able to produce drawings to convey basic information related to these fields.